muskaancodes-hash/Expense-Tracker-with-Visuals/README.md

 * `max()`
 * # Part 3: Expense Visualization

-In this part, expense data is visualized using a bar chart.
+In this part, expense data expense using bar chart

 ### What This Part Does